Mdavuh/sensor-data/README.md

 **Response**

-- `404 Not Found` if the device does not exist
+- `404 Not Found` if the sensor data does not exist
 - `204 No Content` on success